Pregnancy at week 15

 Your baby

-The bones in the baby’s ears are developing, which means they are starting to hear for the first time.
-They will be able to listen to the sound of your heartbeat, digestive system and voice.
-Their eyes are still fused shut, but they can respond to light.
+The bones in your baby's ears are developing, which means they are starting to hear for the first time.
+They will be able to listen to the sound of your heartbeat, digestive system, and voice.
+Now is a great time to start talking to your baby.
+You might feel silly doing this at first, but you'll soon get used to it and may even enjoy it.

 Your body